Departure Plus: Residential Deregistration when relocating back Home

 10. Officially no vehicle can be registered in the name of someone who has given up residence in Germany.
 Consider this when thinking about the timing of vehicle exports

 Errors and changes reserved.
-As of summer, 2017
+Anders Consulting does not provide any legal services.
+As of winter 2019/20

 Photo: (c) Anders Consulting using Fotolia file: #108932478 | Copyright: guteksk7